Five year prediction of aircraft availability based upon provided operating tempo.

 Data science led model development.
 Followed by UX driven application development.

 This project lent itself well to a standard data analytics approach: data collection and review, exploration, modeling, model testing and results presentation.

-After receiving the new data, we realized that a large amount of work was needed to reformat the data.
-The new data had not yet been cleaned and imported into a database.
-The data also had missing attributes that were required in order to perform the analysis properly.
-We were able to mitigate these issues due to a strong understanding of the platform and its data.
-Once the information was in order we were able to start our analysis.
+In this case a large amount of work was needed to reformat the data as it had not yet been cleaned and imported into a database.
+We were able to fill in many of the missing attributes that were required in order to perform the analysis based on a strong understanding of the platform data and in partnership with the OEM subject matter experts.

-We started by aggregating the data to obtain an average mission capability by block.
-We considered adding standard deviations to show the distribution of values but knew from previous experience that it would inhibit understanding for the target audience so we decided against it.
-A plot of the data revealed a negative trend for both blocks of aircraft.
-It appeared as if two models could be applicable to the data, a linear model and an exponential model.
+Using some data aggregation, we quickly established an average mission capability by block.
+We considered adding standard deviations to show the potential range of forecasted values but knew from previous experience that it would inhibit understanding for the target audience so we decided against it.
+A plot of the data revealed a negative trend for both blocks of aircraft under study.